Auckland Metro Rail Franchise

 Maintenance, repair and overhaul of the existing AT EMU fleet after 2025 is in consideration for the franchise agreement.
 This function is currently contracted to CAF until October 2025.

 Contract duration is subject to industry consultation but is indicatively thought to comprise a base term and performance extension totaling 12-15 years.

-In August 2019, AT revised the expected dates for EOI (Feb 2020) and RFT (May 2020).
+August 2019: AT revised the expected dates for EOI (Feb 2020) and RFT (May 2020).
 AT also stated that the design of the future operating model was in refinement stages, after which the scope of the future contract and commercial framework would be established.

-In April 2019, AT released an Advance notice to inform industry of an upcoming market sounding exercise.
+April 2019: AT released an Advance notice to inform industry of an upcoming market sounding exercise.
 AT is seeking input from industry to help design the best operating model and commercial framework.
 Indicative dates were provided for EOI, RFT, Contract Award and Commencement of Operations.

-AT previously tendered for a new rail franchise contract in 2015, but postponed the tender due to the initiation of the Auckland Transport Alignment Project and the commencement of construction on CRL City Rail Link.
+AT previously tendered for a new rail franchise contract in 2015, but postponed the tender due to the initiation of the Auckland Transport Alignment Project and the commencement of construction on CRL.
 Companies shortlisted at the time included Transdev, Serco and NZ Government-owned KiwiRail.